domRiddle/ASF/Escrow.md

 If you have your authenticator running in SDA already, you should notice that there is ```steamID.maFile``` file available in ```maFiles``` folder.
 Copy that file to ```config``` directory of ASF.
 Make sure that ```.maFile``` is in unencrypted form, as ASF can't decrypt SDA files - unencrypted file content should start with ```{``` character.

-You should now rename ```steamID.maFile``` to ```Bot.maFile``` where ```Bot``` is name of the bot you want to add 2FA to.
+You should now rename ```steamID.maFile``` to ```BotName.maFile``` in ASF config directory, where ```BotName``` is the name of your bot you're adding ASF 2FA to.
 Alternatively you can leave it as it is, ASF will then pick it automatically after logging in.
 Helping ASF makes it possible to use ASF 2FA before logging in, if you won't help ASF, then the file can be picked only after ASF successfully logs in (as ASF doesn't know ```steamID``` of your account before in fact logging in).

 If you did everything correctly, launch ASF, and you should notice: